Ergon-moe/Bitcoin-Static/INSTALL.md

-# Installing Bitcoin Cash Node
+# Installing Bitcoin Static

-This document describes how to install Bitcoin Cash Node.
+This document describes how to install Bitcoin Static.

 **Please ensure to back up your wallet files before you run any new client.**

-# Downloading Bitcoin Cash Node
+# Downloading Bitcoin Static

-If you just want to run the Bitcoin Cash Node software go to the [Download](https://bitcoincashnode.org/download.html) page and get the relevant files for your system.
+If you just want to run the Bitcoin Static software go to the [Download](https://bitcoincashnode.org/download.html) page and get the relevant files for your system.

-# Building Bitcoin Cash Node
+# Building Bitcoin Static

-See `doc/build-*.md` for instructions on building the Bitcoin Cash Node software.
+See `doc/build-*.md` for instructions on building the Bitcoin Static software.